sub2

 Use the sub2-sdk

-The sub2-sdk provides features like processing in batches, setting up event listeners and more, making implementing a sub2 payment processor much easier.
+The provides features like processing in batches, setting up event listeners and more, making implementing a sub2 payment processor much easier.